marklindsey11/hashgraph/README.md

 The network is made up of permissioned nodes run by the [Hedera Governing Council](https://hedera.com/council), a group of term-limited enterprises that lead the network's direction.
 Over time the network will [move to a permissionless model](https://www.youtube.com/watch?v=QTNNYeSks-s).

 {% hint style="info" %}
-Hedera Token Service is now live on our networks.
-Learn more in the blog series, [Get started with the Hedera Token Service](https://hedera.com/blog/get-started-with-the-hedera-token-service-part-1).
-Hedera Token Service API information can be found in the SDK section [here](docs/hedera-api/token-service/).
-{% endhint %}

-{% hint style="info" %}
 Ready to submit your first transaction to a Hedera network?
 Visit our [Getting Started ](getting-started/introduction.md)section to learn the basics of how to create an account and transfer hbars :boom: .
 {% endhint %}